Andrew-Flanagan/Nick-a-Flick/README.md

 # TODO List

-- Make gradient for staff pick and new release carousel
 - Make website more responsive/dynamic -- (e.g. decrease width of browser, text should break)
 - Improve mobile experience
 - Newsletter
-- Separate Movies and Television? or just make genre tag "television"
 - Gallery of the store
 - Find movies from the same collection from the movie modal page or something
 - Add link to trailer or embedded youtube player